-Within the Grampian region there have been sporadic sightings, predominantly in offshore areas, with the majority occurring in July and August (Anderwald & Evans, 2010; Weir & Stockin, 2001).
+There have been sporadic sightings within the Grampian region to the north of the survey area, predominantly in offshore areas, with the majority occurring in July and August (Anderwald & Evans, 2010; Weir & Stockin, 2001).

 Waggitt et al. (2020) highlighted an increase in density in offshore waters west of Scotland during summer months, with low densities in coastal areas and the North Sea throughout the year.
 Sightings in UK waters follow a seasonal variation in distribution, with more sightings in spring and summer along the continental shelf and slope, with movement further offshore in winter months (Ó Cahdla et al., 2004).
 Such movement may be associated with prey movement and distribution.
 In the eastern North Atlantic, Atlantic white-sided dolphin diet is dominated by blue whiting (Micromesistius poutassou), Trisopterus species and whiting.
 Atlantic mackerel and a number of mesopelagic fish including myctophids and silvery pout (Gadiculus argenteus thori) are also important (Hernandez-Milian et al., 2016).
 Blue whiting is known to undertaken seasonal movements from offshore areas towards the continental shelf for spawning (Hátún et al., 2007).
 Research by Hernandez-Milian et al. (2016) also indicates that the diet of Atlantic white-sided dolphins varies between juveniles and adults.